 The term incapacity in relation to termination of employment usually refers to an employee's inability to work at all, rather than the employee's ability to work in a reduced capacity.
-That is how the term is used under this heading.

 If an employee is incapacitated by an OOS condition and this incapacity is supported by medical advice (the employee may also be "incapacitated" within the meaning of the Accident Compensation Act 2001) which establishes that the employee will be unable to work either indefinitely or for a prolonged period of time, then you may consider terminating the employment relationship on the grounds of incapacity.